bytedance/byteps/README.md

 Below, we explain how to build and run BytePS by yourself.
 BytePS assumes that you have already installed one or more of the following frameworks: TensorFlow / PyTorch / MXNet.
 BytePS depends on CUDA and NCCL, and requires gcc>=4.9.
 If you are working on CentOS/Redhat and have gcc<4.9, you can try `yum install devtoolset-7` before everything else.

-Clone BytePS with its third party dependency:
+For your worker node, clone BytePS with its third party dependency:

 ```
 git clone --recurse-submodules https://github.com/bytedance/byteps